jwbuurlage/Bulk/docs/pages/bsp.md

 # BSP Model

-The Bulk Synchronous Parallel (BSP) model was developed by Leslie Valiant in the 1980s.
+The bulk synchronous parallel (BSP) model was developed by Leslie Valiant in the 1980s.
 The BSP model is intended as a bridging model between parallel hardware and software.
 It is an elegant and simple model that has a small and easy to understand interface.

 The BSP model is defined on an abstract computer called a BSP computer.
 This computer has three important requirements.